osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - The server skeleton excludes inherited MongoDB auto-configuration until the metadata state layer exists, so startup does not require an external database.
 - CI builds and tests the server module after installing the CLI artifact; the release workflow uploads its unreleased `0.1.0-SNAPSHOT` jar as a separate build artifact rather than publishing it with the CLI release assets.

 The next slice, **Phase 1b: State layer**, is implemented below, followed by **Phase 1c-1: REST API core**, **Phase 1c-2: Quartz scheduler**, and **Phase 1c-3a+b+c: authentication, global roles, per-job ACLs, audit events, retention, and persisted cancellation warnings**, also implemented below.
-The frontend is elevated to its own top-level **Phase 2** (split into Phase 2a/2b/2c); Phase 2a is implemented and Phase 2b/2c remain pending.
+The frontend is elevated to its own top-level **Phase 2** (split into Phase 2a/2b/2c); Phase 2a and Phase 2b are implemented and Phase 2c remains pending.
 Distributed workers are renumbered to **Phase 3**.

 #### Phase 1b: State layer — IMPLEMENTED